friendly-bits/geoblocker-bash/OPENWRT.md

 (if you are using a modern unmodified version of OpenWRT, probably you can download and install directly through the LUCI interface without having to care about the specific versions)

-The I downloaded and installed the following packages (using wget) - these required to change the address from https to http because the trimmed-down wget didnt' support SSl.
+Then I downloaded and installed the following packages (using wget) - these required to change the address from https to http because the trimmed-down wget didnt' support SSL.
 - librt_1.2.4-4
 - wget wget-ssl_1.21.1-1